o365hq/o365hq.com/content/blog/How to make sure you are purchasing a legit license.md

 There exist some common techniques cybercriminals use to mislead users.
 One of them is to set up a fake website that falsely claims the legitimacy of the software licenses and subscriptions offered for sale.
-Experienced cybercriminals even go to great lengths to make websites look authentic and to trick consumers into buying fraudulent subscriptions or counterfeit software.
+Experienced cyber criminals even go to great lengths to make websites look authentic and to trick consumers into buying fraudulent subscriptions or counterfeit software.